hapax/hapax.github.io/assets/simple-physics.md

 \times [1 \text{ cm}] = L^2.
 $$

-A more direct way to see this is to use a general result, e.g. the area of a rectangle:
+Rather than use the units, we can use general formulas, e.g. for the area of a rectangle:

 $$
 [\text{area}] = [\text{width}\times \text{height}] = [\text{width}]